Become an Aviation Mechanic

 If I fail any part of the written or oral and practical test(s), how soon can I apply for a retest?

 A. If you fail any part of the knowledge or O&P tests, you may apply for retesting 30 days after the date you failed the test.
 Or, you may apply before the 30 days have expired, if you present a signed statement from an airman holding the certificate and rating you are seeking.
 The statement must certify you have received additional instruction in each of the subjects you failed, and that the certifier considers you ready for retesting.
-You may refer to the Aviation Maintenance Technician page of the FAA Airman Knowledge Testing Matrix for additional information.
+You may refer to the Aviation Maintenance Technician page of the FAA Airman Knowledge Testing Matrix (PDF) for additional information.

 What is the validity period for an FAA-issued Aviation Mechanic certificate?